Mykland (village)

-Mykland is a rural village in northwestern Froland municipality in Agder county, Norway.
+Mykland is a rural village in northwestern Froland Municipality in Agder county, Norway.
 It is located along the Norwegian County Road 42 about 28 km northwest of the village of Blakstad and about 30 km southwest of the village of Åmli.
 The village is located in a hilly, forested area that is the site of many small rivers and lakes.
-The village of Mykland was the administrative centre of the old municipality of Mykland which existed from 1876 until 1967 when the municipality was merged into Froland.
 The village has a school, store, gas station, and Mykland Church.

 History

+The village of Mykland was the administrative centre of the old Mykland Municipality which existed from 1876 until 1967 when the municipality was merged into Froland Municipality.

 In the summer of 2008, there was a major forest fire in the areas surrounding the village of Mykland.
 The fire was one of the worst forest fires of the last 150 years in Norway.
 Nearly 30000 daa of forest burned.
 The fire was fought by more than 300 people from the fire department, the military, the civil defense, and the Red Cross.
 The village of Mykland was threatened by the fire from three sides.
 Several summer cabins burned but fortunately there was no inhabited housing that was lost.

 Name

-The municipality (originally the parish) is named after the old Mykland farm (Old Norse: Myklaland), since the first Mykland Church was built there.
+The municipality (originally the parish) is named after the old Mykland farm (Myklaland), since the first Mykland Church was built there.
 The first element is mykill which means "great" and the last element is land which means "land".